The main screen comprises three areas: a center ‘work’ area, media sidebar, and a menu panel.

-The Player ID is automatically generated and the assigned password will be needed when configuring the Remote Player.
-See Remote Player Settings
+The Player ID is automatically generated and the assigned password will be needed when configuring the remote OBPlayer playout device.
+See Player Sync Settings

 Connection Messages for Players connect back to the server at predetermined times as set in the Player dashboard.
 The “last Connect” info is continuously being updated and a graphic icon of a green check mark indicates that all connections are current and the device is in operation and communicating properly.
 Displays to right of newly created player showing times when last connected.
 Top line shows status of Priority, Media and Playlog sync last connections time to server. ”!” icon if there is no heartbeat.

 Displays the Version of connected player, GPS Coordinates and Last known external IP